 - 1. Provide assistance to the county for the implementation of the county soil loss ordinance. - 2.
-Complete workload derived from the August 2007 flooding events. - 3.
 Promote, administer and provide technical assistance to landowners for the state cost-share program.
-Utilize status review letters to encourage landowners to consider additional conservation needs. - 4.
-Provide assistance to NRCS in the implementation of the Federal Programs. - 5.
-Administer the Ag BMP low interest loan program to provide funds for conservation practice implementation and the purchase of eligible equipment. - 6.
-Provide technical and financial support and administration of programs for planting cover crops. - 7.
-Set up a designated District account for setting aside acres to allow for summer construction of conservation practices.
+Utilize status review letters to encourage landowners to consider additional conservation needs. - 3.
+Provide assistance to NRCS in the implementation of the Federal Programs. - 4.
+Administer the Ag BMP low interest loan program to provide funds for conservation practice implementation and the purchase of eligible equipment. - 5.
+Provide technical and financial support and administration of programs for planting cover crops. - 6.
+Promote the use of the designated District account for setting aside acres to allow for summer construction of conservation practices, specifically waterways installed using state cost-share or CRP - 7.
+Purchase a crimping machine that can be easily transported which will hold mulch in place on newly installed practices as further protection from erosion.

 GOAL 2: Maintain and improve surface and groundwater quality to meet the needs of the public.
-Total Estimated Staff Days needed: 368
+Total Estimated Staff Days needed: 628